greggill7/PENTrack/README.md

 For a single PENTrack job on a single core, modify the parameters on job.pbs accordingly (e.g. output folder names, etc), and submit using $ qsub job.pbs

-### Merging output files into ROOT trees

-merge_all.c: A [ROOT](http://root.cern.ch) script that writes all out-files (or those, whose filenames match some pattern) into a single ROOT file containing trees for each log- and particle-type. merge.py: Python script merging all files given as parameters into a ROOT tree, similar to merge_all.c.

 ### preRunCheck.sh